-Clearly Cuba has already left the offices of Vodacom in Midrand to pursue greener pastures.
-She’s looking forward to the next chapter of her career.
+Clearly, Cuba has already left the offices of Vodacom in Midrand to pursue greener pastures.
+She’s looking forward to the next chapter of her life.

 After a successful three-year tenure in Ghana as CEO for Vodafone, Cuba returned to the country.
 Her return was kept under wraps by Vodacom and its parent company Vodafone.
 There was no announcement made by the company except Vodafone Ghana, which announced her replacement, Patricia Obo-Nai, a Ghanaian.

 The failure by Vodacom to provide clarity on her future role in the company after successfully leading Vodafone Ghana might have spurred her to leave the group.
-In recent years, Vodacom has lost several potential successors to Joosub, such as Vuyani Jarana, Sipho Maseko, Peter Matlare and Nku Nyembezi.
+In recent years, Vodacom has lost several potential successors to Joosub, such as Sipho Maseko, Peter Moyo, Peter Matlare and Nku Nyembezi.

-Taking Cuba’s calibre and experience gained at Vodacom, Vodafone Ghana, SABMillier and as a CEO of defunct JSE-listed behemoth Mvelaphanda Group, etc., there will be no shortage of suitors for this rising star.
+Taking Cuba’s calibre and experience gained at Vodacom, Vodafone Ghana, SABMiller and as a CEO of defunct JSE-listed behemoth Mvelaphanda Group, etc., there will be no shortage of suitors for this rising star.